 Modeling the five-minute increment uncertainty and determining the best deployment of energy resources to meet uncertain demand is especially difficult.
 Shanbhag will bring his expertise on stochastic optimization to the design of how these future systems might operate.

-Increased battery energy storage will add more complexity to the systems, as operators must consider how charged the batter is, as well as whether the battery will be available or charging.
+Increased battery energy storage will add more complexity to the systems, as operators must consider how charged the battery is, as well as whether the battery will be available or charging.
 No current commercial tool or application captures the complex environment of system operators who must continually adapt to changing and imperfect forecasts, according to the researchers.

 “The current operational structure, which is designed to respond instantly in five-minute increments, now must also think 12 hours ahead,” Webster said.
 “This is high priority concern among regional transmission organizations like PJM and ISO-NE.”